Keeth233/Ninja-ARCADE-GAME/README.md

 ## How To Play
 As a Ninja, Patience is of Great Value to avoid excessive violence with ninjutsu.
-Using the keyboard, make it safely to the water without harming the sacred bugs.
+Using the keyboard, make it safely to the water without harming the sacred bugs or they'll take you back to start again.
+* A safe run increases your score

 ## NOTE
 I made changes to the given files since they were too boring for me and created my own story concept with a more interesting character.